Xentrk/x3mRouting/README.md

 In order to have the IPSET lists restored at boot, execute the scripts from **/jffs/scripts/nat-start**.
 Refer to the [Wiki](https://github.com/RMerl/asuswrt-merlin/wiki/User-scripts#creating-scripts ) for instructions on how to configure nat-start.

 #### /jffs/scripts/nat-start example
-Following is an exammple of how I have configured /**jffs/scripts/nat-start** to create the IPSET lists I use for streaming media traffic at system boot.
+Following is an exammple of how to configure /**jffs/scripts/nat-start** to create the IPSET lists for streaming media traffic at system boot.

     #!/bin/sh
     sh /jffs/scripts/x3mRouting/load_AMAZON_ipset.sh